 This is a perfect example of

-Revelation as a demon of the abyss.
+Revelation as a ANGEL of the bottomless pit.
 Well, if you understand

-that the abyss is space, then you can understand that it is the
+that the bottomless pit is space, then you can understand that it is the

 personification of a space body.
 Personification

 "And they had a king over them, which is the angel of the bottomless pit, whose name in the Hebrew tongue is

 Abaddon, but in the Greek tongue hath his name Apollyon."